gabrielsp92/4all-locadora/README.md

 After runing the project in dev mode, you can access the documentation with every route specification at
   - http://localhost:4000/api-docs

-If you generated the database from migrate and seed as described above, you can use theese default sample users to authenticate.
+If you seeded the database as described above, you can use theese default sample users to authenticate
   - admin:
     - email: admin@admin.com
     - password: adminadmin
   - client:
-    - email: admin@admin.com
+    - email: client@client.com
     - password: clientclient

-The authorization token should be in the header with the following format
+You should provide the authorization token in the request header when accessing a restricted endpoint, it must be in the following format
   - Authorization: Bearer < token >

 If you need to change any database configuration params, you can do it at